 Image credit: @chrothan via Instagram

-The journey begins at the Woodlands Train Checkpoint, which is a 13-minute walk from Woodlands MRT Station.
+The journey begins at the Woodlands Train Checkpoint, which is a 20-minute bus ride from Woodlands MRT Station.
 This is where you’ll board a KTM Shuttle Tebrau train, which will take you around 5 minutes to get to JB Sentral.

 When travelling from Singapore to JB Sentral in Malaysia, Singaporean visitors will need to go through the immigration process at Woodlands CIQ and JB as well.

-To ensure a smooth transition, make sure your passport has 6 months validity and you’ve filled out the immigration card that can be obtained on the train or at the Woodlands Train Checkpoint.
+To ensure a smooth transition, make sure your passport has 6 months’ validity.
 Expect a brief process where your passport will be checked – and don’t forget to ensure that you’ve been issued an entry stamp.

 Sunset captured at Gemas Station.